You’ve heard of the many benefits of yoga but don’t know how to start?

 This is a beginner’s yoga breathing exercise.
 It can be done sitting or standing.

 It begins with placing the right palm on the stomach, inhaling passively and exhaling aggressively.
 Repeat the process for 25 to 30 times.
 Then increase the number as many as one is comfortable in.

 This exercise reduces back and neck pain, opens up chest & lungs and rejuvenates blood circulation.

 This is a yoga breathing exercise for the beginners.

-Sit with back supported by a wall or chair, keeping the back straight.
-Breathe in with nose and breathe out with mouth making a ‘AH’ sound.
-Once comfortable, breathe out with mouth closed.
+Sit with your back supported by a wall or chair, keeping the back straight.
+Breathe in with your nose and breathe out with your mouth making a ‘AH’ sound.
+Once comfortable, breathe out with your mouth closed.
 Practice 3 to 4 sets of 10 breaths.

 This exercise increases oxygen content in blood, opens up congested nose & chest, improves appetite and is good for abdominal muscles.

 10. Alternate Nostril Breathing

 This is one of the deep breathing yoga exercises which stimulates and strengthens the entire respiratory system.
 This helps to calm your sleep, relax and rejuvenate your mind.